Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Modify the DB cluster to convert the DB cluster into a multi-master DB cluster.
 - [ ] Take a snapshot of the DB cluster.
 From that snapshot, create a new DB cluster that has larger memory optimized instances.
 - [ ] Increase the disk storage capacity of the DB cluster to double the existing disk capacity.

+### A web-commerce application stores its data in an Amazon Aurora DB cluster with an Aurora replica.
+The application displays shopping cart information by reading data from the reader endpoint.
+When monitoring the Aurora database, the SysOps Administrator sees that the `AuroraReplicaLagMaximum` metric for a single replica is high.
+What behavior is the application MOST likely exhibiting to users?

+- [ ] Users cannot add any items to the shopping cart.
+- [x] Users intermittently notice that the cart is not updated correctly.
+- [ ] Users cannot remove any items from the shopping cart.
+- [ ] Users cannot use the application because it is falling back to an error page.

+### Users are periodically experiencing slow response times from a relational database.
+The database runs on a burstable Amazon EC2 instance with a `350 GB` `General Purpose SSD (gp2)` Amazon Elastic Block Store (Amazon EBS) volume.
+A SysOps administrator monitors the EC2 instance in Amazon CloudWatch and observes that the `VolumeReadOps` metric drops to less than 10% of its peak value during the periods of slow response.
+What should the SysOps administrator do to ensure consistently high performance?

+- [ ] Convert the `gp2` volume to a `General Purpose SSD (gp3)` EBS volume.
+- [ ] Convert the `gp2` volume to a `Cold HDD (sc1)` EBS volume.
+- [ ] Convert the EC2 instance to a memory optimized instance type.
+- [x] Activate unlimited mode on the EC2 instance.